Rishisheth/CSVandJSONconverter/README.md

 # CSVandJSONconverter
-Can convert CSV and JSON files back and forth.
+Converts CSV and JSON files back and forth.

 Use "convert" and then type the two files you would like to convert.
 If you have a csv file with no header type :false" after both files.

-Examples:
-If the package is installed:

-Convert file.csv file.json

-If it is not installed:

-npx onvert file.json file.csv
+CLI:

+convert first.json second.csv
+convert first.csv second.json

+Include "false" for csvs with no headers:

-npx convert file.csv file.json false
+convert first.csv second.json false